Chart Color Schemes

 Biggera Waters lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Biggera Waters' population was approximately 10,985 as of November 2025.
-This figure represents a growth of 1,012 people since the 2021 Census, which reported a population of 9,973.
-The increase is inferred from the estimated resident population of 10,838 in June 2024 and an additional 42 validated new addresses since the Census date.
-This results in a population density ratio of 3,465 persons per square kilometer, placing Biggera Waters in the upper quartile nationally according to AreaSearch's assessment.
-The area's growth rate of 10.1% since the 2021 census exceeded both the SA3 area (6.5%) and non-metro areas, indicating it as a regional growth leader.
-Overseas migration contributed approximately 76.1% of overall population gains during recent periods in Biggera Waters.
+As of November 2025, Biggera Waters' population is approximately 10,985, reflecting a 10.1% increase from the 2021 Census figure of 9,973 people.
+This growth is inferred from the ABS estimated resident population of 10,838 in June 2024 and an additional 42 validated new addresses since the Census date.
+The population density ratio is 3,465 persons per square kilometer, placing Biggera Waters in the upper quartile nationally according to AreaSearch's assessments.
+Between 2021 and 2025, Biggera Waters' growth exceeded that of its SA3 area (6.5%) and the non-metro area, indicating it as a growth leader in the region.
+Overseas migration contributed approximately 76.1% of overall population gains during this period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
-Looking ahead, Biggera Waters is predicted to experience exceptional population growth, placing it in the top 10 percent of regional areas nationally.
-By 2041, the area is expected to expand by 5,525 persons, reflecting a total increase of 49.0% over the 17-year period based on the latest population numbers.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort, released in 2023 using a base year of 2022.
+According to demographic trends, Biggera Waters is predicted to experience exceptional population growth, placing it among the top 10 percent of regional areas nationally by 2041.
+The area is expected to expand by 5,525 persons over this period, reflecting a total increase of 49.0%.

 Frequently Asked Questions - Population